wp-plugins/ai-twitter-feeds/readme.txt

 Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-As per twitter API 1.1 developer display requirements policy new version is updated.
-PLEASE DO NOT USE OLDER VERSIONS.
+As per twitter API 1.1 developer display requirements policy new version is updated. **PLEASE DO NOT USE OLDER VERSIONS**.
 == Description ==

-Features:
+**Features:**
-As traditional version of twitter API is no longer working now, this plugin provides facility to display twitter tweets on your website using Twitter 1.1 API with authentication.
-PLEASE DO NOT USE OLDER VERSIONS.
+As traditional version of twitter API is no longer working now, this plugin provides facility to display twitter tweets on your website using Twitter 1.1 API with authentication.**PLEASE DO NOT USE OLDER VERSIONS.
 All older version do not meet requirements at below link policy hence removed.
-We will not provide support for older versions (1.0, 1.1, 1.2 & 1.3).
-Visit website : [For Developer Display Requirements Policy] https://dev.twitter.com/terms/display-requirements
+We will not provide support for older versions (1.0, 1.1, 1.2 & 1.3).**Visit website : [For Developer Display Requirements Policy] https://dev.twitter.com/terms/display-requirements
 * Embed timelines using only username or Hashtags/keywords.
 * Using Twitter 1.1 API with authentication in Admin.
 * No JavaScript embedded.